bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 This weapon counts as a Focus for [Will](Spirit#Will) skill tests.

 #### Lethal
-This weapon deals 1 additional damage.
+This weapon has 1 additional [Damage Bonus](Weapons#Damage%20Bonus).

 #### Momentum
-Whenever you attack with this weapon and don’t strike anything (either miss or the attack is dodged) your next attack gains +1 to hit and +1 to damage (up to three times).
+Whenever you attack with this weapon and don’t strike anything (either miss or the attack is dodged) your next [Attack](Terminology#Attack) gains (+1), this stacks.

 #### Multiple Damage Types
-When you create this weapon, choose two damage types instead of one.
+When you create this weapon, choose two [Damage Type](Weapons#Damage%20Type) instead of one.
 When you attack, select one of the two types.

 #### Multiple Shots
 If your weapon requires ammo, it can hold 3 additional readied shots.